Lamian

-Lamian (拉麵 (拉面, Lāmiàn); "pulled noodles") is a type of soft wheat flour Chinese noodle that is particularly common in northern China.
+Lamian (拉麵 (拉面, Lāmiàn); 'pulled noodles') is a type of soft wheat flour handmade Chinese noodle that is particularly common in northern China.
 Lamian is made by twisting, stretching and folding the dough into strands, using the weight of the dough.
 The length and thickness of the strands depends on the number of times the dough is folded.

 History

 The unique method of making lamian noodles originated in China.
 The earliest description of making lamian noodles with the pulling technique is found in the Songshi Yangsheng Bu (宋氏養生部), a dietary manual written in 1504 by Song Xu (宋詡), an agriculturalist and gastronomer of the Ming dynasty.